StefRuseva88/html-css-styles-part2/README.md

 21. [Contact](#Contact)

 ## 1. Box Model Container
-Create a centered box with padding, border, and unique corner radii.
+Create a centered box with padding, border, and unique corner radius.

 ## 2. Brazil Coffee
 Design a coffee-themed section with styled heading, button, and paragraph.